Texting and Driving Laws – Offences, Penalties and Fines

-Should your case proceed to court the consequences of texting and driving or using a mobile device can be serious, in some case you may be disqualified from driving, penalty points added to your licence and fined up to £1000.
-If you are driving a bus or commercial or heavy goods vehicle the fine for talking on a mobile while driving or using a mobile device can be increased by the court to up to £2,500.
+Should your case proceed to court, the consequences of texting and driving or using a mobile device can be serious.
+In some cases you may be disqualified from driving, penalty points added to your licence and fined up to £1000.
+If you are driving a bus or commercial or heavy goods vehicle, the fine for talking on a mobile while driving or using a mobile device can be increased by the court to up to £2,500.

-More seriously is the potential for other charges, such as causing death by dangerous driving, dangerous driving or careless driving.
-The use of a mobile phone in circumstances that cause an accident have far greater consequences than using a mobile phone while driving offence.
+There is also the potential for other charges, such as causing death by dangerous driving, dangerous driving or careless driving.
+The use of a mobile phone in circumstances that cause an accident have far greater consequences than using a mobile phone while driving.

 There are certain circumstances in which you are able to use your phone and you may have a defence.
-It is also for the Police to prove the case against you and you are entitled to have your side heard at court.
+It is also up to the police to prove the case against you and you are entitled to have your side heard at court.

 Yes, using a hands-free phone holder is legal in the UK, but if the police think the mobile phone is still distracting you they have the right to penalise.

 Is it legal to use phone as a sat nav in the UK?

 Yes, it’s legal to use your mobile phone as sat nav as long as it is hands-free.
 It is illegal to touch and hold your mobile phone even when supervising a learner, queuing in a traffic jam or stopped at the traffic lights.